Simmons1996/Introduction/README.md

 Backups became a huge problem for us as our service techs aren't the most tech savy individuals.
 No worries, I created a "Backup Utility" that reaches back into the machines
 PLC and pulls the correct backup files.
 This program also zips up important folders via robocopy and creates a zip file easily transferable via email.
 I developed the entire app myself(aside from the JetControl.cs class) This class is something I did help design during our initial phase of UI development.
+Please take a look at the .zip on my profile to see code.

 I got a small taste of development over the past 2 years.
 Now that we are done with the heavy development, I am starting to get pulled back into my old duties.
 This is why
 I have started looking for a new job.